Call for Sessions/Papers/Articles/Essays

 Positions and Fellowships

-We urge members to apply for the 2014-15 Fellowship.
+We urge members to apply for the 2015-16 Fellowship.
 Scholars of any nationality who have been HNA members in good standing for at least two years are eligible to apply.
 The topic of the research project must be within the field of Northern European art ca. 1400-1800.
-Up to $1,000 may be requested for purposes such as travel to collections or research facilities, purchase of photographs or reproduction rights, or subvention of a publication.
-Winners will be notified in February 2014, with funds to be distributed by April.
+Up to $2,000 may be requested for purposes such as travel to collections or research facilities, purchase of photographs or reproduction rights, or subvention of a publication.
+Preference will be given to projects nearing completion (such as books under contract).
+Winners will be notified in February 2015, with funds to be distributed by April.
 The application should consist of: (1) a short description of project (1-2 pp); (2) budget; (3) list of further funds applied/received for the same project; and (4) current c.v.
 A selection from a recent publication may be included but is not required.
 Pre-dissertation applicants must include a letter of recommendation from their advisor.

 Rijksmuseum Fellowship Program

 The Rijksmuseum, Amsterdam, announces a pre-doctoral fellowship program for outstanding doctoral candidates working on the art and the history of the Low Countries with a focus on object-based research.
 The program aims to train a new generation of inquisitive object-based specialists, furthering understanding of Netherlandish art and history for the future.

 The focus of research should be related to the Rijksmuseum’s collections, which encompass paintings, sculpture, decorative arts, prints, drawings, photography and historical artefacts.
 Students and scholars will have access to the Rijksmuseum’s collections, library, conservation laboratories and curatorial expertise.